Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 <!-- Add link to your picture -->
 <!-- Add your details -->

-I am __Markus Aditya Surya Widjaja__, a data analyst trainee/ civil engineer with a newfound interest for data analytics.
-Looking to enter into a more digital and technology-driven field especially those related to science and engineering.
-An independent and fast learner who is experienced in handling multiple tasks, able to think critically and comfortable with communicating technical content to laymen.
-Believe in comprehensive problem understanding and clear communication as key drivers of success.
+I am __Markus Aditya Surya Widjaja__, a Data analyst trainee and a civil engineer looking for a data analyst position.
+Currently enhancing my mastery in data related skills by initiating personal projects while building a portfolio.
+Experienced in handling multiple tasks, able to think critically and analytically and comfortable with communicating technical content to laymen.
+Able to grasp new concepts and skills quickly.

 <!-- Add link to the sections -->
 [Education](#education) <br>